jburgaya/2022_ecoli_commensal/README.md

 ## Author
 Judit Burgaya (BurgayaVentura.Judit@mh-hannover.de)

-The pipeline was in great part based on [this :)](https://github.com/microbial-pangenomes-lab/2021_ecoli_pathogenicity)
+The pipeline was in great part based on this [workflow)](https://github.com/microbial-pangenomes-lab/2021_ecoli_pathogenicity) from our [lab](https://github.com/microbial-pangenomes-lab)